Finns

-Other groups

-The term Finns is also used for other Baltic Finns, including Izhorians in Ingria, Karelians in Karelia and Veps in the former Veps National Volost, all in Russia.
-Among these groups, the Karelians is the most populous one, followed by the Ingrians.
-According to a 2002 census, it was found that Ingrians also identify with Finnish ethnic identity, referring to themselves as Ingrian Finns.

 Terminology

-The Finnish term for Finns is suomalaiset (sing. suomalainen).
+In Finnish, the term suomalaiset (sing. suomalainen) refers both to ethnic Finns and to citizens of Finland.

 It is a matter of debate how best to designate the Finnish-speakers of Sweden, all of whom have migrated to Sweden from Finland.
 Terms used include Sweden Finns and Finnish Swedes, with a distinction almost always made between more recent Finnish immigrants, most of whom have arrived after World War II, and Tornedalians, who have lived along what is now the Swedish-Finnish border since the 15th century.

-The term "Finn" occasionally also has the meaning "a member of a people speaking Finnish or a Finnic language".
+The term Finn is also used in a wider sense to include ethnically or linguistically related peoples, such as the Baltic Finns.